laiaduch/lichen-growth-simulation/README.md

 # Lichen Growth Simulation
-Repository created for developing the Bachelor's Thesis on the simulation of lichen growth.
+Repository created for developing the TFG on the simulation of lichen growth.